Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 Royal College of Obstetricians and Gynecologists, UK

-Do combined hormonal contraception methods (pills, patch, vaginal ring) increase the risk of venous thromboembolism?
+Do combined hormonal contraceptive methods (pills, patch, vaginal ring) increase the risk of venous thromboembolism?

-The relative risk of venous thromboembolism is increased with any combination hormonal contraceptive (pill, patch, and vaginal ring).
+The relative risk of venous thromboembolism increases with the use of any combined hormonal contraceptives (pills, patch and vaginal ring).
 However, the rarity of venous thromboembolism in women of reproductive age means that the absolute risk remains low.

-The relative risk of venous thromboembolism increases in the first few months after starting the use of combined hormonal contraception.
-As the duration of the use of hormonal contraceptives increases, the risk decreases, but as a background it remains until the termination of the use of hormonal drugs.
+The relative risk of venous thromboembolism increases in the first few months after starting combined hormonal contraception.
+As the duration of taking hormonal contraceptives increases, the risk decreases, but it remains as a background risk until you stop using hormonal drugs.

-In this table, the researchers compared the incidence of venous thromboembolism per year in different groups of women (per 100,000 women).
-From the table it is clear that in non-pregnant women and not using hormonal contraceptives (non-pregnantnon-users), an average of 44 (with a range of 24 to 73) cases of thromboembolism per 100,000 women is registered per year.
+In this table, researchers compared the annual incidence of venous thromboembolism in different groups of women (per 100,000 women).
+It is clear from the table that in women who are not pregnant and do not use hormonal contraceptives (non-pregnant non-users), an average of 44 (with a range from 24 to 73) cases of thromboembolism per 100,000 women were registered per year.

 Drospirenone-containingCOCusers - users of drospirenone-containing COCs.